Industrial Smart Glasses: What are they, and how do they work?

-Remote assistance will be made possible with smart glasses that are integrated with remote support platforms.
-Remote maintenance is faster and more cost-effective as checklists can be easily accessed using smart glasses and tasks can be performed hands-free.
+With smart glasses integrated with remote support platforms, remote assistance will be made possible.
+Remote maintenance is faster and more cost-effective as checklists can be easily accessed using smart glasses, and tasks can be performed hands-free.
 This has the added benefit of improving the safety and standards of these processes.

 In addition, the technology can be used for training purposes; by using smart glasses to watch videos of the equipment maintenance process in real-time or recording their work for future training purposes.

 Smart glasses can also be used for inspections and audits.
-The inspector can convert visual data into documents, take photos and videos, and connect with other experts in real-time all using only voice commands.
+The inspector can convert visual data into documents, take photos and videos, and connect with other experts in real time, all using only voice commands.
 The expert can then analyze the data and perform quality control using AR-provided digital graphics and visuals.
-All of which helps to shorten the overall audit periods.
+All of which help to shorten the overall audit periods.
 It can also be ensured that information is properly processed and recorded for future reference.

 Try Acty’s remote assistance platform to see how these applications can help your business.Sign up for free trial

 The future of AR and smart glasses technology looks set to bring even more benefits to the industrial sector.
-With improved cameras and hand-eye tracking, users will be able to perform tasks more accurately and improve quality.
-More durable and more lightweight hardware means the technology can be used in a wider range of settings, and advances in processing power mean energy savings that enable hands-free operation for longer periods – meaning more productivity.
+With improved cameras and hand-eye tracking, users can perform tasks more accurately and improve quality.
+More durable and lightweight hardware means the technology can be used in a wider range of settings, and advances in processing power mean energy savings that enable hands-free operation for longer periods – meaning more productivity.

-In conclusion, the future looks bright for smart glasses and it is likely their use will spread even more widely through the industrial sector as more applications are added.
-In order to stay ahead of the competition, companies would be wise to stay ahead of trends and look at ways to introduce or further integrate this technology into their processes.
+In conclusion, the future looks bright for smart glasses, and their use will likely spread even more widely through the industrial sector as more applications are added.
+To stay ahead of the competition, companies should stay ahead of trends and look at ways to introduce or further integrate this technology into their processes.